10 good reasons to visit

 A century ago, this area then known as Lucania was controlled by outlaw gangs, highway robbers and other ‘brigante’ bandits.
 One of the legendary bandits was Antonio Franco, and it is said that the treasures he accumulated never have been found, so keep your eyes open if you hike along the Via del Brigante around the Pollino Mountain.

-To reach the mountain tops in 2 267 metres altitude, you pass through forest of beech and silver fir that makes to think you have fallen asleep and woken up in Sweden.
-These areas a difficult to navigate and a local expert guide is required.
+To reach mountain tops in 2 267 metres altitude, you pass through forest of beech and silver fir that makes to think you have fallen asleep and woken up in Sweden.
+These areas are difficult to navigate and a local expert guide is required.

 For some reason the artificial lake Lago di Monte Cotugno always makes me think of ‘Tintin and the Lake of Sharks’.
 It has the same colours and deserted quality, even though it is supposed to be great fishing waters.

-Nearby Senise is particularly famous for the local chilli peppers called ‘zafarani’.
+Nearby Senise is particularly famous for the local Senise peppers called ‘zafarani’.
 They have received igp recognition and are served in innumerable different versions as for example marmalade and crisps.

 In Terranova you have to see the Bosnian pine that has become the symbol of the park.
 These hardy trees that can grown at an altitude of up to 2 500 metres sometimes have a nicely sculptured crown not unlike a fully grown bonsai.